tchiagoeisen/Data_Structure/Readme.md

 # LinkedList, Stack and Queue

 ## Overview
-This is a project which cover three kinds of data structure:<br>
+This is a project which contains three kinds of data structure:<br>

 - LinkedList<br>
 - Stack<br>